Alec Baldwin sued for defamation by family of slain Marine - NewsBreak

 The sister, Roice McCollum, protested peacefully and legally; was not among those who stormed the U.S. Capitol that day; and, after being interviewed by the FBI, “was never detained, arrested, accused of or charged with any crime,” according to the lawsuit filed Monday in U.S. District Court in Cheyenne.

-The lawsuit comes as Baldwin is immersed in an ongoing investigation into the death of a cinematographer and the wounding of a director last fall after a prop gun the actor was holding on a movie set went off.A new financial aid program is on the way for California college students
+The lawsuit comes as Baldwin is immersed in an ongoing investigation into the death of a cinematographer and the wounding of a director last fall after a prop gun the actor was holding on a movie set went off.Lawsuit: Amputation could’ve been avoided if Tennessee hospital provided interpreter

 Last year, Baldwin sent McCollum a $5,000 check to help the widow of her brother Marine Lance Cpl.
 Rylee McCollum of Jackson, who was among 13 U.S. soldiers killed in a suicide bombing Aug.
 26 at the Kabul airport, according to the lawsuit.